Nayan-Chimariya/CompilerDesign/lexical_Analyzer/Lab 9/readme.md

-C program to classify the input string
+C program to implement a NFA to classify the input string